 Monica is a professional actress, singer and voice over artist who is best known for her work on the New York theater scene, appearing at some of the city's most prestigious venues, including Carnegie Hall and the Ailey Citigroup Theater.
 Audiences may also recognize this quirky-voiced ingénue from John Wu's viral short, When Asian Actors Audition for Commercials, as well as her performances with Model Majority, New York's premier all-Asian Comedy Sketch Team.

-Originally from NJ, this quirky-voiced ingénue got her first taste of performing at age 8, when she was invited to join the children's choir of Our Lady of Mt.
+Originally from NJ, Monica got her start as the cantor of Our Lady of Mt.
 Carmel Parish in Tenafly.
-A love of music combined with tireless dedication ultimately enabled Monica to climb the ranks and become the church's youngest cantor at the tender age of 14.
-She would continue singing at the church's various masses and religious services until leaving to pursue a degree in Theatre at Barnard College of Columbia University.
+She would continue singing at the church's various masses and religious services until leaving to study at Barnard College of Columbia University.

-However, Monica's training during those four years was not limited to the school's intensive acting program.
-While studying at Barnard, Monica would also continue to hone her craft through additional training, both abroad in the UK and locally at NYC's historic HB Studio.
-In the summer of her sophomore year, she attended the exclusive British American Drama Academy's Midsummer in Oxford program.
-There, she would study under many of British entertainment's finest including John Gorrie, Mick Barnfather, Irina Brown, Madeline Potter and Fiona Shaw.
+While attending Columbia, Monica continued to hone her craft through additional training, both locally at NYC's historic HB Studio and abroad in the UK.
+In the summer of her sophomore year, she was accepted into the British American Drama Academy's Midsummer in Oxford program, where she would study under many of British entertainment's finest including John Gorrie, Mick Barnfather, Irina Brown, Madeline Potter and Fiona Shaw.
 Monica would ultimately graduate from Columbia with a BA in Theatre and English.

 Outside of performing, Monica enjoys traveling, swing dancing and fattening up her friends with whatever baked goodie she happens to be perfecting at the moment.